 House Bill 4579 (Rep. Moeller) removes the requirement that anesthesiologists be personally present during the delivery of anesthesia services by a certified registered nurse anesthetist.

 House Bill 4692/Senate Bill 2758 (Rep. Willis/Sen. Murphy) would provide physician assistants with independent practice.
 It also defines physician assistants as engaging in "practice of medicine," and removes language referring to a physician’s "delegation" of duties.
 Before session halted we were in discussions with the sponsors, who agreed with our position against independent practice.

 Controlled Substances: Opioids and Minors

-House Bill 4997/Senate Bill 2340 (Rep. Meier/Sen. Fine) amends the Illinois Controlled Substances Act and provides that a prescriber who is licensed to prescribe controlled substances shall, prior to issuing a prescription for an Schedule II opioid to a minor, discuss with the minor the risks of developing a physical or psychological dependence on the opioid.
+House Bill 4997/Senate Bill 2340 (Rep. Meier/Sen. Fine) amends the Illinois Controlled Substances Act and provides that a prescriber who is licensed to prescribe controlled substances shall, prior to issuing a prescription for a Schedule II opioid to a minor, discuss with the minor the risks of developing a physical or psychological dependence on the opioid.
 If the prescriber deems it appropriate, he or she must discuss any alternative treatments available.
-Prior the State of Emergency, ISMS was in discussions with the sponsor on alternative proposals.
+Prior to the State of Emergency, ISMS was in discussions with the sponsor on alternative proposals.

 Controlled Substances: Opioids